Central City Parkway

-The Central City Parkway is a four-lane, 8.4 mi highway in Clear Creek and Gilpin counties in Colorado, United States, that connects Interstate 70/U.S. Route 6/U.S. Route 40 (I-70/US 6/US 40), immediately south of Central City (and about 3 mi east of Idaho Springs) with Nevadaville Road and Nevada Street in the historic mining town and gambling area of Central City.
-(Nearly the entire route is within the city limits of Central City.) of Opened on November 19, 2004, the Parkway provides direct access to Central City.
-The length of the Parkway can be traveled in about twelve minutes.
-As part of the opening ceremonies in 2004, 1996 Indianapolis 500 winner, Buddy Lazier, made the trip from I-70 to Central City's historic downtown in three minutes.
+The Central City Parkway is a four-lane, 8.4 mi highway in Clear Creek and Gilpin counties in the US state of Colorado that connects Interstate 70/U.S. Route 6/U.S. Route 40 (I-70/US 6/US 40), immediately south of Central City and about 3 mi east of Idaho Springs, with Nevadaville Road and Nevada Street in the historic mining town and gambling area of Central City.
+Nearly the entire route is within the city limits of Central City.
+Opened on November 19, 2004, the parkway provides direct access to Central City.
+The length of the parkway can be traveled in about twelve minutes.
+As part of the opening ceremonies in 2004, 1996 Indianapolis 500 winner Buddy Lazier made the trip from I-70 to Central City's historic downtown in three minutes.

 Route description

-The parkway begins at a diamond interchange (Exit 243) on I-70/US-6/US 40.
+The parkway begins at a diamond interchange (exit 243) on I-70/US-6/US 40.
 At the interchange, CR 314 serves as a frontage road.
 Heading northward, the parkway abruptly turns left.
 After passing through several hills in a forested area, the road curves around again and heads northeastward, winding through hills.
 At the Clear Creek-Gilpin county line, the road turns northward, then northeastward, passing into a more heavily forested area.
 Through the drive, the road continues to wind between northward and westward before entering the vicinity of Central City, where it meets its terminus at a T intersection with Nevadaville Road.
 The roadway continues northeast as Nevada Street.